-Quality assurance standards for adhesive bonding technology and fibre-reinforced plastics technology
+Quality assurance standards for adhesive bonding technology and fiber composite technology

-Basis: Product Safety Act (ProdSG) and »State of the Art«
+Basics: General Product Safety Regulation (GPSR) and »State of the Art«

-In accordance with the Product Safety Act (ProdSG), in order to be able to use a material, a product made from it or a process safely, work must be carried out in accordance with the »state of the art«.
-A product may only be placed on the market »if it does not endanger the safety and health of persons when used as intended or in a foreseeable manner«.
+In order to use a material, a product made from it, or a process safely, work must be carried out in accordance with the state of the art, in line with the General Product Safety Regulation (GPSR).
+A product may only be placed on the market if »it does not endanger the safety and health of persons when used as intended or in a foreseeable manner«.

 Image QMS Managed processes